HelmholtzAI-Consultants-Munich/Echo2Pheno/README.md

 ## Running for one echocardiogram

+For running the framework for a single echocardiogram the ```end2end_framework.py``` script can be used.
+The following arguments should/can be given:

 **Required arguments**

 * -i: The path to the dicom file you wish to extract features from